 You can place the preparative iframe in a tag manager or within the body of the page.
 We recommend placing it on a page that customers spend more time on (like a shipping details page) to ensure the iframe can execute fully in the background before customers move on to the next page.

-Note: for best performance, ensure that you update to the latest version of the Rokt object before implementing the preparative iframe.
+For best performance, ensure that you update to the latest version of the Rokt object before implementing the preparative iframe.

 The iframe downloads the majority of the Web SDK’s files and stores them in the browser’s cache to easily retrieve on a later page when it’s time to show the placement.
 Since all the iframe is doing is downloading the resources for later use, nothing is run on your page, and it requires no interaction with personal customer data.
 Once your customer lands on the page where the Rokt placement is shown, the Rokt service just needs to select, retrieve, and render the offers and placements.